Mamiglia/Reddit-Wallpaper/README.md

 - Dark Theme

 #### Disclaimer
 I need help!
-I'm kinda a beginner in Java development and in general as a software beginner.
+I'm kinda a beginner in Java development and in general as a software developer.
 For sure this project is full of hidden bugs, bad practices, unoptimal implementations and so on.
 Furthermore, the program has me as the only tester.
 I need help, I need feedbacks, I need people to tell me that they like this/dislike that.
 Only with such support this tool will get better

 **Known Bugs:**